kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 - **4.1 Phase 1 Paradigm (July 1st - August 25th)**
   - Engage in discussions with the project mentor and the community to finalize the development details.
   - Further refine the workflow of the FCI_SSL testing task, including the relationships between different components and modules.
-  - Develop the FCI_SSL Paradigm so that ianvs can support the FCI_SSL process.
+  - Develop the FCI_SSL Paradigm so that Ianvs can support the FCI_SSL process.
   - Develop the test environment, including datasets and model metrics.
   - Begin the development of the base model encapsulation for the test algorithms.